 Knossos Palace & Ruins + Heraklion Archaeological Museum

-You will, at some point, make your way into Heraklion while in Crete.
+You will, at some point, make your way over to eastern Crete and reach Heraklion.
 It is one of the main ports of transportation.
 When you do, Knossos is definitely something to consider seeing.
 Encompassed by a palace is the city of Knossos, which had a population of 100,000 in the 18th century BC.
 The ruins of the Minoan time that remain are fascinating.
 The palaces and cities surrounding them blur the lines between facts and Greek mythology.

 Tickets for the ruins can be combined with the Archaeological Museum.
 Plan on a fascinating day filled with history and learning about the oldest civilization in Europe.
 Going to the Museum first and then the Ruins is recommended to get a better idea of what exactly you’re looking at.
 Hiring a guide or taking a self-guided audio tour is also recommended.
 Of course, you could always wonder about yourself; however, you won’t know what you’re looking at or its significance.

 How To Get To Knossos Palace & Ruins

 Located roughly 20 minutes from Heraklion, it is a short bus ride to Knossos Ruins & the Museum.
 The transportation in Crete is so easy to use that taking a bus here is a good idea.
 It gives you another adventure to go home with, being on a bus in Crete.
 Another option is visiting on a pre-booked tour and being picked up at your hotel or a central meeting location.
 Of course, you can always make time to do this excursion on your way in or out of town if you have a rental car.